Skip to main content

 The Fix Clue

 • Nearly every clue is either a Save Clue or Play Clue.
-One small exception to this is a Fix Clue, which is an attempt to "fix" a violation of Good Touch Principle.
+One exception to this is a Fix Clue, which is an attempt to "fix" a violation of Good Touch Principle.

 • Fix Clues are often needed when a duplicate card is touched.
 Cards are not normally duplicated (which follows from Good Touch Principle), but sometimes a mistake is made, or a sequence of particular cards makes duplicating necessary.
 Duplicate cards will lead to misplays, so it is the team's responsibility to fix the problem and intervene before this happens.